 Sheet masks.
 The breakthrough genre that made #masking a verb comes with its own set of challenges.

 When to use a sheet mask?
 Which one to use?
 How to make it stay on the face?
 Do I rinse afterwards or not?
 What about moisturising afterwards — yes or now?
 Should I really #sheetmask everyday?
-Is pricier always better?
-Can I skip moisturiser if I use a hydrating sheet mask regularly?
+Can I skip moisturiser if I use a hydrating sheet mask?
+Can sheet masks replace all other face masks?
 Are all sheet masks good?

 So.
 Many.
 Questions.

 Let’s start looking at the answers.

 PS: While it’s wider assumed that sheet masks started with Korean skin care, they were actually invented by Japanese Geishas.
 They would soak the leftover silk scraps from making kimono gowns in flower water and put them across their faces while resting, as part of their elaborate beauty routine.

 Start with a clean canvas for your sheet mask

 It sounds like the most common of logic but I know at least two friends who regularly slap on sheet masks without washing their face first, unless they are wearing makeup.

 But makeup or not, you need to start with a squeaky clean canvas so that skin can best absorb all the active ingredients.